Skip to content

 3. Digital files that cannot be opened (including save files rather than exported files) do not count as submitted work.

 1. It is the student's responsibility to make sure the file handed in can be played/viewed by others.
+This can be done immediately after uploading it to Canvas or any other method used to hand in work.

 4. Citations that cannot be verified over the school’s internet (due to the PGCPS internet filter or any other reason) will not count in regards to proof against copyright infringement.